I Am M.O.R.E. co-founders

-Renee is currently pursuing her doctorate degree in Educational Leadership from the University of Oregon and intends to create a national example of how to empower and build hope and resiliency in youth of color.
+Dr. Mitchell completed her doctorate degree in Educational Leadership from the University of Oregon in 2021 .
+She intends to create programs and curriculum on how to empower and build hope and resiliency in Black youth.

-Pictured above are the I Am M.O.R.E. youth co-founders: (l to r) Justice English, Jeanette Mmunga, Johana Amani; and S. Renee Mitchell, an award-winning former journalist and youth empowerment advocate.
+Pictured above are three youth co-founders: (l to r) Justice English, Jeanette Mmunga, Johana Amani; and the visionary founder and executive director Dr. S. Renee Mitchell, an award-winning former journalist and educator.

 Here is what we believe

 We are born to tell our stories.
 It is shame and the fear of not fitting that prevents us from sharing our deepest and authentic truths.

 We all crave connection.
 But one can only discover connection when someone is listening and open to hearing with ears, eyes and heart.